-The 2019/20 Capital Outturn is £128.5m against a revised budget of £152.3m, a variance of £23.8m (16%).
-The main reason for this difference is 'slippage', the extent to which, in terms of expenditure, capital projects are behind their original schedule, which will be carried forward into 2020/21, along with the resources identified to fund the schemes.
+The 2020/21 Capital Outturn is £122.6m against a revised budget of £148.1m, a variance of £25.5m (17%).
+The main reason for this difference is 'slippage', the extent to which, in terms of expenditure, capital projects are behind their original schedule, which will be carried forward into 2021/22, along with the resources identified to fund the schemes.

-For further details, please refer to Appendix 9 of the final outturn report on the Council website:
+For further details, please refer to agenda item 14, final outturn report, on the Council's website: